Visiting Scholar Requirements

 - International: 2-3 months in advance of visitor’s arrival.

-- For all Bruin Cards that have been issued out to any visitor, please return the IDs to Nancy Gutierrez, Linguistics Department Coordinator.
+- For all Bruin Cards that have been issued out to any visitor, please return the IDs to Liya Kunnathuparambil, Linguistics Department Coordinator.
 Visitors must relinquish these cards before they leave campus.